 Generally not required for stays of up to 90 days; however, travellers from some nations may require a visa, so double-check with the Greek embassy.

-If you wish to stay in Greece for longer than three months within a six-month period, you require a visa from the Greek embassy in your country of residence.
+If you wish to stay in Greece for longer than three months within a six-month period, you will probably require a national visa (type-D) from the Greek embassy in your country of residence.
 You are unable to apply for this in Greece.
-Unlike student and work visas, tourist visas are rarely granted for more than three months.

 - Eating and dining Meals are commonly laid in the table centre and shared.
 Always accept a drink offer as it's a show of goodwill.
 Don’t insist on paying if invited out; it insults your hosts.
 In restaurants, service might feel slow; dining is a drawn-out experience and it's impolite to rush waitstaff.